chrcarrizosa/shinyseg/docs/docs/how-to/pedigree.md

 :::note

-This option accepts various input formats, but it can be finicky with empty cells.
+This option accepts various input formats, but it can be finicky when reading empty cells.
 For this reason, we recommend replacing these with dots to ensure smooth processing.

 :::